raid-guild/dapphero-dashboard/README.md

 ## Deployed Assets
 - Logo: https://arweave.net/Se6yGCl5B03DxosnMjmhA1eoOwsIO0bsHaGIJmr7N5Y
-# Getting Started with Create React App
+# Getting Up and Running

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: